 How Much is Enough

-Does purposeful perseverance play a major role in your life, or do you give just enough quality effort to get by?
-Giving the former delivers more well-being than the later, which is why Buddha recommends us to “strive on diligently“.
+Does purposeful perseverance play a major role in your life, or do you give just enough to get by?
+Certainly, the former promises more well-being than the latter, which is why Buddha recommended us to “strive on diligently”.

 Of course, it goes deeper than this.
-When we are alone with ourselves, we are still watching and judging ourselves from the backdrop of our tribal experience and the related ‘baggage’ we have picked up along the way from infancy.
+When we are alone with ourselves, we are still watching and judging ourselves from the backdrop of our tribal experience and the related baggage we have picked up along the way from infancy.
 Who are we really?
-Who preceded the tribal, social self that informs the core of our daily life experience?
+Who preceded the tribal, social self that influences our daily life experience?

 The Tribal, Social Self

-Perhaps you doubt the dominance of your social self.
-If so, consider the influences you’ve been exposed to from birth: the myths, stories, preferences, religion, politics, favorites, needs, desires, fears, worries, friends, enemies, loves, and hates… everything that is possible to name… and remember!
+If you doubt the dominance of your social self, consider the influences you’ve been exposed to from birth.
+This includes the myths, preferences, religion, politics, desires, worries, friends, enemies, loves, and hates… everything that is possible to name… and remember!
 All these elements connect in some way to your life-long social experience.
-We are social animals with our identity intimately tied to our overall social experience.
+You are a social animal with your identity intimately tied to your overall social experience.

-Returning to catch a glimpse of who we were before taking on all this cultural baggage (‘education’) is something most people may actually be yearning for.
-I say that because our ‘original self’ is the base upon which all our ‘baggage’ rests.
-The ‘baggage’ changes over the years, but the base is constant.
-You are who you are, from birth to death, and we all intuitively know that.
-In a way, perhaps we ‘miss ourselves’ as we become increasingly overwhelmed by the ‘baggage’ we lug behind us.
-We yearn to return to the ‘Eden’ of our origin and the simplicity and innocence of that pristine existence.
+Returning to catch a glimpse of whom we were before taking on all our cultural baggage (“knowledge”) is something some people may really yearn for.
+I say that because our original self is the base upon which all our baggage rests.
+The baggage changes over the years, but the base is constant.
+We are who we are from birth to death, and we all must intuitively know that.
+In a way, perhaps we miss ourselves as we become increasingly overwhelmed by the baggage we carry.
+We yearn to return to the Eden of our origin and the simplicity and innocence of that existence.

 Winnowing Grains of Truth from the Chaff

 How can we get there from here?
 A lot of money has changed hands over the years, given by seekers to those who promise a surefire path.
-In my view, the promise is largely empty because the path to the original self is impossible to teach, or even point to, really.
-That is why we say, Knower not speak; speaker not know.
-This is each person’s private, inward journey; it is the thousand mile journey beginning beneath our feet.
+The promise is largely empty because the path to the original self is impossible to teach, or even point to, really.
+Chapter 56’s Knowing doesn’t speak; speaking doesn’t know suggests this.
+This is each person’s private, inward journey.
+As chapter 64 says, A thousand mile journey begins below the feet.

-By even talking about this, I assume I can come across as offering a path as well.
-Really though, my offering is more like a cross-country route where you blaze the trail.
-At most, I am providing grist for your mind’s mill.
+By even talking about this, I suppose I come across as offering a path as well.
+Really though, my offering is more like a cross-country route wherein you blaze the trail.
+At most, I am only providing grist for your mind’s mill.
 You are supplying the grains of experience, stories, ideals, beliefs, and biases.
-As you journey back to your original self, all that comes out of your mind along the way will be like so much chaff.
+In returning to original self, all your thoughts along the way are like so much chaff.
 Indeed, that is why chapter 1 begins with its disclaimer:

-What is left will be silent, balanced truth.
-Both priceless and useless—you won’t be able to do anything with it!
-That is why we say:
+What remains is silent, balanced, intrinsic “truth”.
+Both priceless and useless—you won’t be able to do anything with it.
+As chapter 29 bluntly reveals: